Knowledge base

 This configuration is perfectly suited for shared hosting where several sites share the same infrastructure, with a preview certificate serving as a folding solution.

-This guide explains how to add two SSL certificates Different EV or DV on the same site.
+This guide explains how to add two different EV or DV SSL Certificates to the same site.

 Preamble